Steves550/vue-todolist/README.md

 Vue Todolist and Weather App
 ---HOW TO USE---
-- Type in city and country and hit enter to see the local weather.
+- Type in city and country then hit enter to see the local weather.
 - press enter or click the add button to add a task.

 ---Technology used---